quic/lid/README.md

 ## Running under pypy for improved performance

-You need a recent version of pypy, only later Ubuntu versions have a sufficiently new version available, e.g. 16.10 onwards.
+You need a recent version of pypy (5.4.1 or later), only newer Ubuntu releases have a sufficiently new version available, e.g. Ubunut 16.10 onwards.
 Otherwise you need to install pypy from http://pypy.org.

 Once pypy is installed on the system, the only change to the process above is to create the virtualenv specifying the correct interpreter: